Anbernic RG40XX V Review (2026): Vertical 4-Inch Budget Handheld Verdict

 This article is part of our editorial coverage for people choosing handhelds, curating game libraries, and figuring out what is actually worth playing or buying right now.

 The Anbernic RG40XX V is the vertical, 4-inch member of the RG40XX family — the one designed for people who grew up holding a Game Boy and never quite got comfortable with horizontal handhelds.
-After a few weeks with one, here's where the $89.99 price tag is fully justified and where it falls short.
+This review works out where the $95.99 price tag is justified and where it falls short.

 Anbernic RG40XX V vertical retro gaming handheld with 4-inch IPS display